chef/chef-web-docs/chef_master/source/resource_rhsm_register.rst

 ``activation_key``
    **Ruby Type:** String, Array

-   A string or array of  activation keys to use when registering; you must also specify the ``organization`` property when using this.
+   A string or array of activation keys to use when registering; you must also specify the 'organization' property when using this property.

 ``auto_attach``
    **Ruby Type:** true, false | **Default Value:** ``false``

-   If ``true``, RHSM will attempt to automatically attach the host to applicable subscriptions.
-It is generally better to use an activation key with the subscriptions predefined.
+   If true, RHSM will attempt to automatically attach the host to applicable subscriptions.
+It is generally better to use an activation key with the subscriptions pre-defined.

 ``environment``
    **Ruby Type:** String